ivanorsolic/oricodes/content/english/Artificial Intelligence/integrating the lane finding.md

 +++
-title = "Advanced lane finding model: integrating the image preprocessing" menuTitle = "Advanced lane finding model" draft = false weight=10
+title = "Advanced lane finding model" menuTitle = "Advanced lane finding model" draft = false weight=10

 +++

-Now it's time to implement our image preprocessing from the previous chapter as an input to our model.

-This is what the model will look like:

 ![nnWithoutBehavior](/images/ai/nnWithoutBehavior2.png)

-It will consist of two paralel CNNs, each of which end with a dense 100-unit layer, which we will then concatenate and pass through three additional dense layers, and end with two linear activations.
+The model will consist of two parallel CNNs, each of which end with a dense 100-unit layer, which we will then concatenate and pass through three additional dense layers, and end with two linear activations.
 The model should have about 6.5 million parameters, which take up about 2GB of VRAM, so we should be able to run it on our Jetson Nano with half that much RAM to spare. :)

-# The idea of teaching a vehicle to drive autonomously
+## The idea of teaching a vehicle to drive autonomously

+****

 Now I know that a whole separate (and rather big) CNN is an overkill for the thresholded binary image, but the main reason why I'm currently doing it like this is to test if its possible to have multiple specialized parts of the architecture all siphon in to a smaller final part (the last n dense layers) in order for the car to make a decision where to steer and how much to throttle, which is more or less how you do everything while you're in a car, parking, driving, you just combine multiple inputs, e.g.: